bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 After reconfiguration, IPv6 (which is a new capability of the new kernel) may not function properly.

-It may be that the best course of action is to manually reboot the unit after an IP address configuration change, if the unit is deliberately physically reconnected to a different LAN or if the underlying configuration of the network the unit is connected to is changed.
+It may be that the best course of action is to power cycle the unit after an IP address configuration change, if the unit is deliberately physically reconnected to a different LAN or if the underlying configuration of the network the unit is connected to is changed.